Fulfillment Planner

 Interactable objects should also dynamically filter based on selection criteria.

-The UX Research Lead and I presented the initial designs to internal experts and customers and asked them to attempt real-life scenarios in the prototype.
-This process led to several discoveries that elucidated a richer understanding of the user's task flow.
+The UX Research Lead and I presented the initial designs to internal experts and customers, inviting them to engage in real-life scenarios within the prototype.
+This interactive process unveiled several insights, providing a deeper understanding of the user's task flow.

 ITERATE

-Next, I iterated my designs and integrated newly requested features into the prototype.
-The user begins by creating a new plan or selecting an existing one.
-Once the user opens the Planner, they can drag and drop either railcars or orders onto preconfigured loading spots.
-The system validates the order-car-spot combination and ensures that railcars from the previous shift roll over to the current plan.
-Users can add comments, then publish completed schedules to auto-generate a switch list to send to the railroad.
+I iterated on my designs, incorporating newly requested features into the prototype.
+The user initiates by creating a new plan or selecting an existing one.
+Upon opening the Planner, users can seamlessly drag and drop either railcars or orders onto preconfigured loading spots.
+The system validates the order-car-spot combination, ensuring that railcars from the previous shift roll over to the current plan.
+Users can add comments and subsequently publish completed schedules, triggering an auto-generation of a switch list to be sent to the railroad.

 Due to the unpredictable nature of the user's workflow, I diagrammed every possible interaction to provide engineering with a clear map of expected behavior.